 Cinematically, Burnough’s had the task of dressing Plumpton’s audio files in a way that leaves the audience with a complete vision of Truman.
 This is done effectively by the use of still images and archive footage, pulled together by editors Allen Charlton and David Sharp, as well as archivist Laura Coxson, who used a variety of creative techniques to bring alive the speakers descriptions and provide visual context to their stories.

 What limits the The Capote Tapes to a 4-star rating, however, is its slightly off-kilter structure and pacing.
 The pivotal point in Truman’s story is anticipated to be the part-publication of Answered Prayers in Esquire magazine.
 The extract from the book was said to have ‘exposed unspeakably private things about very, very famous people,’ who were also Truman’s closest friends.
-The release of this extract had devastating effects on both his friends and Truman himself, yet The Capote Tapes doesn’t appear to give this any more attention than other, less important parts of his story.
+The release of this extract had devastating effects on both his friends and Truman himself, yet the film doesn’t appear to give this any more attention than other, less important parts of his story.

 Despite the crux of the film not having as much pay-off as one might hope for, The Capote Tapes is still an interesting and thorough piece of documentary filmmaking, providing an abundance of interesting facts and enlightening insights into the life of Truman Capote and those around him.

 Greenwich Entertainment released The Capote Tapes in theaters starting Friday, September 10, and on Digital on October 26, 2021.